jacciz/jacciz/README.md

 I am a data analyst and R programmer.
 Wanting to improve my workflow at my job from SAS/Excel to data science, I took a programming class and immediately applied what I learned to my job.
 That's when my passion for R sparked.
 Since then, I've learned more advanced R such as building an R package and developing Shiny dashboards.
 I'm always striving to increase my skill set.
 I like to look for ways to automate manual tasks and to translate data into a concise and meaningful visual for the general public in either a dashboard or report format.

-I'm currently looking for a new opportunity in data science.
-I'd love a new challenge and the opportunity to work with other data scientists.

 ⚡ Fun fact: I bought an empty cargo van, completed the van build over a fun two months, now I love to travel and camp in it